Visit our Children’s Dentists in Lincoln Dental Clinics located throughout the Community of Lincoln, NE

-A children’s dentist is trained to treat children of all ages.
-Effective children’s dentists know how to keep your child calm, ensuring great oral health.
+Our children’s dentists are trained to treat children of all ages.
+All capable children’s dentists will know how to keep your child calm, ensuring excellent oral health.

-Dr. Jodi Day at Coddington Dental is a children’s dentist for the West Lincoln community.
-Dr. Day teaches parents the importance of primary (baby) teeth regarding the overall health of young children.
-She recommends taking your child to the dentist by age one or when the first baby tooth appears and understands how important that first dental visit is for the whole family.
-It is important to Dr. Day and the entire team at Coddington Dental to make the child feel comfortable and to educate parents and guardians on how to best care for your child’s teeth.
+Our children’s dentists are always sure to teach parents the importance of primary (baby) teeth regarding the overall health of young children.
+Our children’s dentists recommend taking your child to the dentist by the age of one or when the first baby tooth appears.
+Every one of our children’s dentists fully understands how important that first dental visit is for the whole family.
+It is vital to our children’s dentists and their entire team to make the child feel comfortable and educate parents and guardians on how to care for your child’s teeth.

-Dr. Jodi Day welcomes parents and children to visit her office for a casual visit before the first dental appointment to ensure your child’s experience will be friendly and comfortable and to prepare your child for the first visit.
+Our children’s dentists welcome parents and children both, to visit any office for a casual visit before the first dental appointment to ensure your child’s experience will be friendly and comfortable.
+Doing this will help prepare your child for their very first dental visit!